permoller/CrudApp/README.md

 - Inserts may require more work to re-order the data (clustered index) if the keys are random than if they are sequential/ordered.

-The current algorithm generates the IDs as a 63 bit positive integers containing a timestamp as the most significant bits, followed by a generator ID (allowing multiple simultaious generators to co-exists) and a counter (allowing multiple IDs to be generated within the same tick of the clock used for the timestamp).
+The current algorithm generates the IDs as a 63 bit positive integers containing a timestamp as the most significant bits, followed by a counter (allowing multiple IDs to be generated within the same tick of the clock used for the timestamp) and a generator ID (allowing multiple simultaious generators to co-exists).

 **IMPORTANT**
-If multiple instances of the application are running at the same time (like with horizontal scaling) it is required that each instance is initialized with a different generator-id to ensure unique IDs are generated.
+If multiple instances of the application are running at the same time it is required that each instance is initialized with a different generator-id to ensure unique IDs are generated.

 # Automatic registration of entity types in EF Core